anssilaitila/shared-files/README.txt

     * [shared_files_simple] (simple file list)
     * [shared_files file_upload=1] (file list with front end uploader)

 That's it!
-You can start enjoying the Shared Files file managing plugin.
+The files are now listed for downloading.

-== Shared Files plugin features ==
+== Shared Files – easy document management for WordPress ==

-Shared Files WordPress website file manager allows adding files through File Management section, doing the following actions:
+Shared Files for WordPress has a file manager that allows adding files by the following actions:

 * Adding file name
 * Choosing the file